 TIP : Only poke the skin, skin deep NOT onto the fat layer.
 The more holes the nicer the skin.

 TIP : When roasting place the tray into your oven first then fill the bottom tray with a kettle of boiled water.
-This help to catch the oil and keep the pork belly very juicy.
+This help to catch the oil dripping down and keep the pork belly very juicy.

 IMPORTANT – You might need to add more water to your tray halfway!